-El Badari Region Asyut, Egypt information, tours, prices, booking
+El Badari Region Asyut Egypt tours, prices, booking, reviews

-El Badari region located on the east bank of the Nile at the edge of the eastern desert, Egypt.
+El Badari region Asyut located on the east bank of the Nile at the edge of the eastern desert, Egypt.
 Moreover, El Badari region lies between Akhmim in Sohag and Asyut.
-In fact, El Badari region is a series of cemeteries which investigated by Petrie between 1922 and 1931.
+In fact, the region is a series of cemeteries which investigated by Petrie between 1922 and 1931.
 These ancient burial grounds stretch from Qaw El Kebir in the south to Matmar.
-Moreover, they served as burial grounds for the inhabitants of El Badari region.
+Moreover, they served as burial grounds for the inhabitants of the region.
 In fact, the inhabitants were of Middle Egypt from Predynastic times and Roman era.
 El Badarai region encompasses cemeteries at El Hammamiya and El Badari.
-Moreover, El Badari region also house cemeteries of Mostagedda, Deir Tasa and Matmar.
+Moreover, the region also house cemeteries of Mostagedda, Deir Tasa and Matmar.

 Many of the sites excavated during the early part of the 20th century.
 In fact, the finds at this site date back to the Badarian Period 5500 to 4000 BC.
 The area covers 35 km from south to north at the edge of the valley plain.
 Moreover, El Badari region comprises about 7000 recorded tombs.
 In fact, there are many artifacts which found during excavations.
 A distinctive pottery type identified which topped and polished red vessels.
 Petrie named it Badarian ware.
 Terracotta vessels and stone vases, ivory figurines and slate palettes also found.
 Moreover, large quantities of flint tools also found around many of the graves.